LeafieSolutions/finance_app/README.md

 - Install dependencies: `pip3 install -r requirements.txt`

-## Usage
-- Setup the project as indicated [the setup section](#setup) of this README

-- Run the following in the terminal

 - Create an **Individual Account** with a **free plan** at https://iexcloud.io/cloud-login#/register/

 - Confirm your account via confirmation email